 I grinned back and said just as smugly, "Yeah I know.
 Don't worry though, I'll teach you the trick someday."

 James moved forward, his dark eyes flashing as he grabbed my water bottle, taking a sip.
-"Watch my next game, babe, and you'll learn something yourself."
+"Watch my next game, Hampton, and you'll learn something yourself."

 Christie shoved past him, laughing, and moved to sit down with his group of friends.
 She started chatting and flirting with them, Dannie and Maya soon joined her, followed by Julie, and soon enough a heated discussion about the game had arisen.
 Sighing inwardly, I knew I would be waiting for a while.